Multiple long-term conditions

 For many regions of the world there is evidence that a substantial, and likely growing, proportion of the adult population is affected by more than one chronic condition, at least in part, because of population ageing.

-The challenges of multimorbidity are considerable for both patients, carers and the healthcare system including:
+The challenges of multiple long-term conditions are considerable for both patients, carers and the healthcare system including:

 - Those living with multiple conditions often experience reduced well-being and quality of life and have a high “treatment burden’.
 Commonly there is a need to access care from multiple providers, comply with complex treatment plans involving multiple drugs and coordinate other aspects of their own care.